South Korea’s Yoon calls for strong security cooperation with US, Japan ahead of Camp David summit

 Worries about North Korea’s nuclear program has grown since the North openly threatened to use nuclear weapons in conflicts with its rivals and conducted about 100 missile tests since the start of last year.
 Many of the missiles tested were nuclear-capable weapons that place both South Korea and Japan within striking distance and could potentially reach the U.S. mainland.
 South Korea and Japan together host about 80,000 U.S. troops.

 In response to North Korea’s torrid run of missile tests, the United States and South Korea have expanded their military drills and resuming some trilateral training involving Japan.
-That has infuriated North Korea, views U.S.-led military exercises on and near the Korean Peninsula as an invasion rehearsal.
+That has infuriated North Korea, which views U.S.-led military exercises on and near the Korean Peninsula as an invasion rehearsal.
 North Korean officials say U.S. moves to bolster military cooperation with South Korea and Japan are pushing the North to reinforce its own military capability.

-During his recent tour of munition factories, North Korean leader Kim Jong Un ordered officials to drastically increase production of missiles and build “an overwhelming military force” to “surely annihilate” its enemies, state media reported Monday.
+During his recent tour of munitions factories, North Korean leader Kim Jong Un ordered officials to drastically increase production of missiles and build “an overwhelming military force” to “surely annihilate” its enemies, state media reported Monday.

 South Korea, the U.S. and Japan have held a trilateral leaders’ meeting a total of 12 times since they had their first such a summit in 1994, but all of them were held on the sidelines of international conferences, according to South Korea’s presidential office.